fdfoneill/glam_data_processing/README.md

 ### Ancillary Ingestion

 Handling of ancillary products (CHIRPS rainfall, MERRA-2 temperature, and Soil Water Index) should be done through the `AncillaryImage` class.
 When an instance of this class is successfully initialized (by passing the constructor the full path to the file on disk), the `ingest()` and `uploadStats()` methods will be available (see above).
+Date format for ancillary files is "%Y-%m-%d"; e.g. "2019-01-01".

 ### NDVI Ingestion

 Handling of NDVI products (M\*D09Q1, M\*D13Q1, etc) should be done through the `ModisImage` class.
 When an instance of this class is successfully initialized (by passing the constructor the full path to the file on disk), the `ingest()` and `uploadStats()` methods will be available (see above).
+Date formatting for NDVI files is "%Y.%j"; e.g. "2019.001".

 # License